-The Coast Guard proposes to establish temporary special local regulations on specified waters of the Choptank River.
-The temporary special local regulations will be enforced from 10:30 a.m. to 5:30 p.m. on September 26, 2004, and will restrict general navigation in the regulated area during the event.
-Except for participants and vessels authorized by the Coast Guard Patrol Commander, no person or vessel will be allowed to enter or remain in the regulated area.
+The Coast Guard proposes to establish temporary special local regulations on specified waters of the Back River, Poquoson, Virginia.
+The regulations will be in effect from 12 p.m. to 5 p.m. on October 14, 2007.
+The effect will be to restrict general navigation in the regulated area during the event.
+Except for persons or vessels authorized by the Coast Guard Patrol Commander, no person or vessel may enter or remain in the regulated area.
+Vessel traffic will be allowed to transit the regulated area at slow speed between heats, when the Coast Guard Patrol Commander determines it is safe to do so.
 These regulations are needed to control vessel traffic during the event to enhance the safety of participants, spectators and transiting vessels.